 Although services grant funds must be used primarily for direct services, SAMHSA recognizes that infrastructure changes may be needed to implement the services or improve their effectiveness.
-You may use up to 15 percent of the total substance abuse treatment services grant award for the following types of infrastructure development, if necessary to support the direct service expansion of the grant project:
+Grantees may use no more than 15 percent of the total services grant award for the following types of infrastructure development, if necessary to support the direct service expansion of the grant project, such as:

-- Developing partnerships with other service providers for service delivery. - Enhancing your computer system, MIS, electronic health records, etc. - Training/workforce development to help staff or other providers in the community identify mental health or substance abuse issues or provide effective services consistent with the purpose of the grant program.
+- Developing partnerships with other service providers for service delivery. - Adopting and/or enhancing the computer system, management information system (MIS), electronic health records (EHRs), etc., to document and manage client needs, care process, integration with related support services, and outcomes. - Training/workforce development to help the staff or other providers in the community identify mental health or substance abuse issues or provide effective services consistent with the purpose of the grant program.